 |Hélène Yrande negligee ensemble, coral and peach pleated silk chiffon, 1932, France.
 Gift of Sophie Gimbel, 75.69.9.|

-Objects featured in the exhibition epitomize the streamlined aesthetics of this golden age of fashion.
-From neckline to hemline and every nuanced detail in between, Elegance in an Age of Crisis pays homage to the great men and women, craftspeople and clients alike, who created styles that live on to this day as the ideal of beauty and modernity.
+Objects featured in the exhibition epitomized the streamlined aesthetics of this golden age of fashion.
+From neckline to hemline and every nuanced detail in between, Elegance in an Age of Crisis paid homage to the great men and women, craftspeople and clients alike, who created styles that live on to this day as the ideal of beauty and modernity.

 Patricia Mears, Deputy Director for the Museum at FIT